adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.3 =
+* Added a new AdPlugg icon font.
+* Now using the AdPlugg icon font for the admin menu (instead of an embedded SVG).

 = 1.9.2 =
 * Cleaned up the test_admin_init test function in the Test_Options_Page class.